FreeToastHost, like any other topic, has its share of terms and acronyms which can be puzzling to new users. Some of them are set out below.

 HTML is the main underlying coding scheme used for creating web pages for the Internet.
 HTML defines certain keywords and codes in angle brackets <> that are used to define the organization and content of web pages.
 Additionally, HTML allows for extensive formatting of content via references to external stylesheets (CSS), embedded style blocks, and inline styles.
 HTML is flexible enough to allow the incorporation of scripts, frames, hyperlinks, and media.
 The current version of HTML in use is HTML5, which incorporates features to allow for very dynamic, modern web sites.
 While HTML is very useful for producing rich web pages that can be viewed on the computer screen via a web browser, it typically offers only limited support for printed page layout.

 An iframe is a type of HTML element (denoted by the <iframe> tag) that allows for content from one website or resource to be included into another website via a frame (like a window in a website to another website).
-FreeToastHost uses iframes to include Google Maps in your Meeting Information/Directions page, but you can also use the for other purposes, such as including your club's DCB scoreboard into a custom page in your website.
+FreeToastHost uses iframes to include Google Maps in your Meeting Information/Directions page, but you can also use them for other purposes, such as including YouTube videos or your club's DCB scoreboard into a custom page in your website.

 Localization is an "umbrella term" that refers to the languages, standards, customs, and formats that are prevailing for different locations (locales) in the world.
 Thus, this would include what language, time zone, and formats used for dates, times, and currency are prevailing for a particular location.
 In some cases this can be inferred if your physical location (latitude and longitude) can be determined directly or via lookup from your IP address (geolocation).
 Otherwise, localization features may be implemented by allowing users to explicitly set their preferred language, time zone, and formats.

-Meta tags are a type of HTML element that stores miscellaneous information about your website.
+Meta tags are a type of HTML element that stores miscellaneous information about your website such as keywords, web page descriptions, and web page titles.
 Generally speaking, FreeToastHost handles most meta tags and you should not need to do anything with them.
 (The only exceptions are meta tags used for setting up Webmaster Tools.)
 Also, meta tags should not be inserted in content for FreeToastHost.

 Publicly-available email addresses